 Yes.
 You can require employees to provide a medical certificate that confirms the pregnancy and the estimated delivery date.

-What is the notice requirement for maternity leave Alberta?
+What is the notice requirement for maternity leave in Alberta?

 Employees are required to provide their employers at least six weeks’ notice before availing maternity or paternal leave.
 They are not required to give a specific return date at that time, but they may do so if they wish.

 If the employee is unable to provide notice prior to taking the leave due to medical reasons, they are still entitled to the leave, but they must provide written notice as soon as possible.
 In case of maternity leave, the employee must then provide written notice and a medical certificate to the employer within two weeks of her last work day.

 If your employee is sharing parental leave with their spouse, they should inform you of their intention to do so.
 Two employees, who work for the same employer, may combine parental leave for a maximum of 62 weeks.